 I stared at the dashboard on my screen.
 The % New readers have plummeted since 30 days ago.
 The bold red numbers on the screen stressed me out.
 Letting out a sigh, I stood up and walked to the window.
 I must do something about it.
 Staring at my neighbor playing with his two cats.
 I got an idea “Why don’t I do a piece about cats.”

-I can call it 100 Crazy Cat Facts.
-It will be awesome.
-Furthermore, the title says crazy, so no one will know it’s a hoax.
-And so I sat down and started working away on creating some crazy unreal facts about cats.
-Few moments later, I’ve managed to complete the hoax list and published it.
-There were mix receptions received.
-But, many people like it and share it.
-The % New Visits is green now and other tractions have increased.
-My boss is happy and I’m relieved.
+I called it 10 Crazy Facts about Cats You Never Knew.
+Furthermore, the title says crazy, so no one will know it’s a hoax or if it’s under-researched.
+So I sat down and started working away on the Internet and pulled resources from Vine, 9Gag, Wikipedia and any other site from Google.
+Few moments later, I’ve managed to complete the list and published it.
+There were a lot of comments – some positive, some negative.
+But, many must have liked it because they shared the article.
+The % New Readers is green again.
+My boss is happy and I seem to have saved my job.

 Use this code if you’d like to embed this infographic on your site:

 The infographic was created using !
 The only infographics maker we endorse for non-designers – because it’s so easy.
 Just get the data and you’re good to go!

 P.s.
 Disclaimer: If you found any articles on 10 crazy cat facts, I have not written it!
 The story above was for illustration purposes.